 NOTE: NEVER lift the unit with slings connected to the component lifting features.
 The lifting features are designed for the individual component and are not rated to lift the entire unit.
 Improper lifts can result in personal injury and/or damage to the unit.

-Check width between these surfaces with inside calipers to be certain the faces are equal distance apart and parallel.
+be certain the faces are equal distance apart and parallel.